 Don’t forget to buy a charger for all of your new batteries.
 The EBL 8-Bay AA and AAA charger is one of the cheapest options on the market, and it has enough slots to charge 8 AA or AAA batteries at once (each slot has connectors for AA or AAA sized batteries).
 Of course, you could always buy a rechargeable battery and charger set from a company like Panasonic or Energizer.

-EBL 8-Bay AA AAA Battery Charger - Upgraded Smart Charger for NIMH NICD Rechargeable AA & AAA Batteries
+EBL 8-Bay Battery Charger for AA AAA NIMH NICD Rechargeable Batteries

 EBL's 8-bay AA and AAA charger is one of the best deals on the market.
 It has room for 8 AA or AAA batteries in any configuration.